SysKitTeam/docs-spdockit/activation/activation-faq.md

 ### We have different SharePoint versions running in our environments — does this cost extra in terms of licensing?

-Acceleratio does not charge extra for different SharePoint versions simultaneously running in your environments.
+SysKit does not charge extra for different SharePoint versions simultaneously running in your environments.

 ### How much does it cost to license non-production farms?
 (Non-production farms include any farm that is not considered production,e.g. DEV, UAC, QA)